jarulsamy/SimmerTheToads/ElevatorPitch/script.md

 - For front-end development, we plan on using React, a well-documented Javascript library for building user interfaces.

 - We plan on building a website (or some other equivalent platform) which allows invited members to add songs to a collaborative playlist.
 Then, utilizing the existing Spotify recommendations APIs, analyze each song within the playlist and identify distinct genres and styles.
-Essentially, group the songs into stylistic categories.
-We can search for songs matching these categories, and fill in large stylistic gaps with “transition” songs.
+Then, we group the songs into stylistic categories.
+Each stylistic category is connected to the next through a musical pathway of “transition” songs.

 **Why are you the right team to solve this problem?**

+- Lona: I love making playlists to curate moods and memories - so Simmer the Toads was my brainchild to help streamline this experience for groups of people with diverse music tastes.
+I also have done research into the Spotify API and understand a lot about what integrations may be crucial to making this project a success.